philadams-zz/habitica/README.txt

 future
 ------

-- add --avatar option to status!!!
+- figure out the cleanest way to select a task for an action (tid sucks)
 - test harness
 - prettify with [clint](https://github.com/kennethreitz/clint)
 - POST endpoints